department-of-veterans-affairs/vagov-content/pages/coronavirus-chatbot.md

 vagovprod: true
 ---
 <div class="va-introtext vads-u-margin-bottom--2">
-  Get answers to your questions about the coronavirus and VA benefits and services below.
+  Get answers to your questions about the coronavirus and VA benefits and services below...
 </div>

 **Note:** If you don't respond to the chatbot at least once every 60 minutes, you'll need to restart it to ask more questions.